diogogithub/gnu-social/DOCUMENTATION/DEVELOPERS/README.md

 coverage to a subject.
 Please only submit something here if you are certain it is a bug or represents a feature enhancement that we do not presently have.
-If you are uncertain whether it's a bug, please feel free to ask at #social IRC channel on freenode.net https://www.freenode.net/.
+If you are uncertain whether it's a bug, please feel free to ask at #social IRC channel at irc.libera.chat https://libera.chat/.

 When reporting a bug, please try to include as much information as possible, including the environment being run on (if it's a common LAMP stack just give